pivotal/docs-platform-automation/docs/compatibility-and-versioning.md

-- The minimum compatible version of Concourse and Tanzu Operations Manager are part of the API, and are specified [here][external-deps].
+- The minimum compatible version of Concourse and Tanzu Operations Manager are part of the API, and are specified in [External dependencies][external-deps].

 - The presence of the following binaries on the _combined image_:

     - bash
     - build-essential
     - curl
     - gettext
     - git
     - netcat-openbsd
     - python3-pip
     - python3-setuptools
     - rsync
     - ssh
     - unzip
     - zip
     - gcloud
     - python-openstackclient
     - awscli